Advertisement

 How do tariffs and trade agreements affect supply chain costs?

-Tariffs and trade agreements have a direct and significant impact on supply chain costs.
-Tariffs are taxes on imported goods, which immediately raise the cost of sourcing materials and products from foreign countries.
-This can force businesses to either absorb the cost, reducing profit margins, or pass it on to consumers, potentially lowering demand.
-Conversely, free trade agreements reduce or eliminate these tariffs, making it cheaper to source globally and opening up new, more competitive supplier markets.
-These agreements often streamline customs procedures as well, reducing administrative burdens and transit times.
-Therefore, the landscape of international trade policy is a critical factor in strategic supply chain design, influencing sourcing decisions and overall network structure.
+Supply chain costs: Trade wars and treaties can have a direct and substantial impact on supply chain costs.
+Tariffs are taxes imposed on imported goods and immediately increase the cost of turning abroad for materials and products.
+This can push businesses into either eating the cost, which squeezes profit margins, or passing that along to consumers, potentially reducing demand.
+By contrast, free trade agreements lower or eliminate these tariffs, so that it becomes less expensive to source from other parts of the world and introduces new and more competitive supplier markets.
+Customs processes are frequently streamlined under such deals, for forwarding shipments and transit times too.
+The international trade policy landscape is therefore an important strategic determinant of supply chain design, sourcing decisions and overall network structure.

 What is nearshoring and how does it impact global trade?